Foundation / Corporation

 -Conferences, festivals, exhibitions, events, fundraisers, or meetings (one time events that meet for 3 days or less).
 The Foundation will consider a sponsorship if the event will benefit multiple organizations and/or areas.
 Please contact the Foundation for more information.

-If applying for a grant for a program/project which has been funded in the past: If your organization received a community grant from The McHenry County Community Foundation for the same project for the past three years (2013/4, 2014/5 and 2015/6), you will not be eligible to receive a community grant for that project from us in 2016/17.
-You WILL, however, be eligible to apply again for the next cycle.
+-If applying for a grant for a program/project which has been funded in the past: If your organization received a community grant from The Community Foundation for the same project for the past three years (2015/6, 2016/7 and 2017/8), you will not be eligible to receive a community grant for that project from us in 2018/19.
+You will, however, be eligible to apply again in the following cycle (2019/2020).

-If you’ve never received a grant from the McHenry County Community Foundation: You are asked to apply for a Newcomer Grant.
+-If you’ve never received a grant from the Community Foundation, please limit your request to up to $5,000.
 To be eligible for this grant, you must be a current 501(c)3 organization with at least three years of demonstrable activity (you do not have to have been a 501(c)3 for the full three years of activity, however).

 The Foundation hosts two grants workshops at the beginning of each cycle.
 It is required for organizations that have never received funding from the Foundation to attend a workshop.

 Please complete the online form (https://www.mccfdn.org/grant-process/) to register for the next grants workshop scheduled for March 6, 2019 at 10:00 or 1:30 pm at the Community Foundation offices (630 N. Route 31, Suite 101, Crystal Lake, IL 60012).